 Pie Chart: What's new?

-We improved the label positioning!
-Especially multi-line labels benefit from that.
+We further improved the automated label positioning for the pie chart!
+Especially multi-line labels benefit from that and don’t overlap.

 NEW You can now quickly group slices in one bigger “Other” slice to make your chart easier to read.